ibm-cloud-docs/cloud-object-storage/cli/curl.md

 ## Request an IAM Token
 {: #curl-iam}

-There are two ways to generate an IAM oauth token for authenticating requests: using a `curl` command with an API key (described below) or from the command line using [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-ibmcloud-cli).
+There are two ways to generate an IAM oauth token for authenticating requests: using a `curl` command with an API key (described below) or from the command line using [{{site.data.keyword.cloud}} CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-ibmcloud-cli).

 ### Request an IAM token using an API key
 {: #curl-token}

 First ensure that you have an API key.
-Get this from [{{site.data.keyword.iamlong}}](https://cloud.ibm.com/iam/apikeys).
+You can obtain one from [{{site.data.keyword.iamlong}}](https://cloud.ibm.com/iam/apikeys).

 ```
 curl -X "POST" "https://iam.cloud.ibm.com/identity/token" \